MissTipo/EmpowerLink-Nexus/Docs/how_it_works.md

 - Kubernetes Ingress picks up the request since it’s bound to the kong ingress controller.

-- Kong checks the ingress rules you defined:
+- Kong checks the ingress defined in the kong config:

 - If path is /graphql → forward to api-gateway:8000.